pabtomas/flagbox/DOCUMENTATION.md

 FLAGBOX_SYMB2="?"

 # If true, flagbox will generate aliases with FLAGBOX_SYMB1 and
-# FLAGBOX_SYMB2 variables when flagbox.sh is sourced
+# FLAGBOX_SYMB2 variables when flagbox is sourced
 FLAGBOX_ALIASES=true

 # If true, flagbox will generate decimal aliases instead of binary aliases for